Interstate 90 in Minnesota: Route description

 I-90 is atypical in that, just across the Minnesota–Wisconsin state line, (immediately west of the community of Dakota) the median is wide enough that farms exist between the road beds.

 Legally, the Minnesota section of I-90 is defined as unmarked Legislative Route 391 in the Minnesota Statutes.
 I-90 is not marked with this legislative number along the actual highway.

-Transit

-Jefferson Lines provides intercity bus service along the I-90 corridor from Albert Lea to the South Dakota state line, serving five cities.